PyJaipur/100DaysOfCode/arnabsinha99/README.md

 * Learnt about Anamoly detection and Gaussian distribution.

 * Tried to solve Question 4 of Codechef Long Challenge.
 Will try to code it out once I get the Algo.

+### Day 11

+* Learnt about K-Means Clustering Algorithm, Precision, Recall and Multivariate Gaussian Distribution in Machine Learning.